tedweb/PySF/README.md

 ### Requirements:
 - Python 3.8 or higher
-- pip3 (python -m pip3 install --upgrade pip)
+- pip3 (`python -m pip3 install --upgrade pip`)
-- requests (pip3 install requests)
+- requests (`pip3 install requests`)
-- dotenv (pip3 install python-dotenv)
+- dotenv (`pip3 install python-dotenv`)
-- PyYAML (pip3 install PyYAML)
+- PyYAML (`pip3 install PyYAML`)
-- PyJWT (python3 -m pip install pyjwt cryptography requests)
+- PyJWT (`python3 -m pip install pyjwt cryptography requests`)

 ### Configuration:
 Open the `/resources/config.yml` file to define one or more Salesforce orgs to connect.
 Update the 'login_url' attribute to reflect your own org.
 You can have multiple orgs defined in this file.

-**WARNING:** Do not store credential information in this file!
+**WARNING:** Don't store credential information in this file!
 Instead, reference this data with necessary environment variables with the defined values stored in the `resources/.env` file.
 Additionally, exclude this file from any git repositories by including it in your .getignore file.